Transition metal dichalcogenide dimer nano-antennas with ultra-small gaps

-An application which would also greatly benefit from the large electric field intensities in such small separations and could aid in the precise positioning of SPEs is optical trapping of nano-particles.
-These experience an attractive force in the direction of an electromagnetic hotspot under optical excitation.
-The force is dependent on the particle size, refractive index, the input pump power and the energy confinement provided by the photonic environment\cite{Conteduca2017}.
-Previous reports of nano-antenna optical trapping utilize plasmonic resonators which have been shown to apply large forces to nano-particles \cite{Wang2011}, however, they suffer from large changes in temperature leading to loss in stability as well as quenching of emission due to increased optical absorption processes \cite{Xu2018,Jensen2016}.
+Photonic structures with ultra-small gaps and a double-vertex geometry are highly desirable due to the possibility of strong confinement of electric and magnetic fields due to the boundary conditions on the normal and parallel components of the electric field at a sharp refractive index contrasting boundary\cite{Choi2017}.
+The high fields are a prerequisite for large radiative rate enhancements of emitters as evidenced from tip cavity structures in photonic crystal nano-beam cavities \cite{Choi2017} and plasmonic bowtie antennas \cite{Kinkhabwala2009}.
+Incidentally, such large electric field intensities can also lead to stable optical trapping and therefore precise positioning of nano-particles such as quantum dots or polystyrene beads, which closely resemble the size and refractive index of large proteins.
+This is due to an attractive Lorentz force in the direction of an electromagnetic hotspot under optical excitation, which is dependent on the particle size, refractive index, the input pump power and the energy confinement provided by the photonic environment\cite{Conteduca2017}.
+Previous reports of nano-antenna optical trapping utilize plasmonic resonators \cite{Wang2011}, however, they suffer from large changes in temperature leading to loss in stability as well as quenching of emission due to increased optical absorption processes \cite{Xu2018,Jensen2016}.
 Alternatively, dielectric nano-resonators, such as silicon dimer nano-antennas \cite{Xu2018,Xu2019}, can be advantageous for optical trapping in different applications including biological nano-particles at risk of degrading due to heating effects as well as quantum dot positioning without emission quenching.

-The smallest achievable lateral, low refractive index gap between two vertex-shaped plasmonic structures has, to the best of our knowledge, only been reported for gold nanotriangles (5 nm) manipulated with an AFM tip \cite{Merlein2008}.
-For high-index dielectric structures, the limit is set by focused ion beam (FIB) milling which results in gaps on the order of 10 nm \cite{Novotny2011} yet it is an irreversible process and damages the crystal, therefore disadvantageous for some applications.
+The large field confinement in closely spaced double-vertex structures, which is advantageous for Purcell enhancement as well as optical trapping, may be achieved in WS$_2$ by using the etching anisotropy of the crystallographic axes \cite{Munkhbat2020} and the weak van-der-Waals forces.